vincentdavis/vpower/README.md

 * Configure speed sensor, power calculator and wheel circumference in **vpower.cfg**
   * You can leave `speed_sensor_id` as zero if there's only one sensor around
   * If using `LinearInterpolationPowerCalculator` set speed and power values in the file [curve.csv](https://github.com/oldnapalm/vpower/blob/master/curve.csv)
-* Install the libusb-win32 driver for the ANT+ device, it can be easily done using [Zadig](https://zadig.akeo.ie/)
+* Install the libusb-win32 driver for the ANT+ device (if not already installed), it can be easily done using [Zadig](https://zadig.akeo.ie/)
   * Options - List All Devices
   * Select ANT+ stick
   * Select libusb-win32 driver and click Replace Driver